 The Audit Committee audits the execution of duties by Directors and Corporate Executive Officers, determines audit reports, and also determines agenda items concerning appointment, dismissal, or refusal of reappointment of independent auditors, among other matters.

 Main activities

-- Formulation of an audit plan of the Audit Committee Establishment of an internal control system and auditing - of its operation status, etc. • Collaboration with the Internal Audit Department. - Collaboration with the Internal Audit Department, Independent Auditors and subsidiary auditors
+- Formulation of an audit plan of the Audit Committee - Establishment of an internal control system and auditing of its operation status, etc. - Collaboration with the Internal Audit Department.
+Independent Auditors and subsidiary auditors